Description of the

 By clicking on the menu to the left, you can review the parts of the Movement and Plan that you are particularly interested in and Subscribe to receive emails, work on Individual Action(s) or Common Agenda Plan(s) with others and join the Global Matrix Network

-There is no excuse or valid reason for poverty, malnutrition, homelessness, unemployment, etc. anywhere in the world today: We live in an Age of Abundance
+We live in an Age of Abundance.
+There is no excuse or valid reason for poverty, malnutrition, homelessness, unemployment, etc. anywhere in the world today.

-Poverty is not due to a lack of resources or because people are lazy.
+Poverty is not due to a lack of resources and people are not born lazy.

-Accumulated knowledge and advances in productivity, science, technology, automation, computers, communications, education, training, health care, transportation, the internet and psychology makes it possible to eliminate poverty and inequities and have a permanently peaceful, prosperous, just world.
+Accumulated knowledge and advances in productivity, science, technology, automation, computers, communications, education, training, health care, transportation, the internet and psychology makes it possible to have a permanently peaceful, prosperous, just world.

 In their outstanding 1970's essay, The Problem of the Twentieth Century, Willard and Marguerite Beecher clearly show that we are living in an age of abundance and why we have poverty in the midst of this abundance.